 I have recently been incorporating Latvian braids into some new designs.
 This technique results in an eye-catching detail which is not at all as complicated as it looks!
 There are many online tutorials available.
 Some links are included below:

-Link to video by Knitting Blooms here: this tutorial also includes a two-colour cast-on method which can be used as a set up round before working the braid as an edging.
+Link to video by Knitting Blooms here: this tutorial includes another two-colour cast-on method which can be used as a set up round before working the braid as an edging.
 In this case, the cast-on involves twisting the yarns, which creates a plaited effect.
 Due to the twisting of the yarns, it would be necessary to work three rounds/rows of Latvian braid (rather than the usual two) in order to avoid having to untwist the yarns manually at the end.
 The photos below show what this looks like, with and without the braid.

 Some key points to note about working a Latvian braid: